emilota/MilotaConnect4Demo/README.md

 * Tweaks to UI for each scene (specially how clicks on buttons or full screens work)
 * Removed Wait To Quit state.
 QuitProgram now will just go to TITLE_SCREEN state if on Android (as well as minimize the app)

+***Thursday, January 28th, 2021 @ 7:40am PST***

+* Add ScreenOrientationManager and have it force us into landscape mode (either direction).
+I wrote it in such a way that it checks periodically and forces it again as I've seen some devices that don't listen to Unity's value so setting it multiple times seems to fix that.
+* Still have OnePlus 6t Quit/Restart button bug though, so this orientation fix didn't fix that, unfortunately

 # Known Bugs
-* Game needs to run in landscape mode.
-Don't run in portrait mode because buttons and screen objects just don't fit.
 * One of my android devices runs games just fine [Huawei MediaPad M5] but my other one [OnePlus 6t] has issues with Quit/Restart button [you can't click it]

 # Improvements that can be done
 * Need to test for various screen resolutions/aspect ratios
-* Fix aspect ratio issues [aka it looks bad in portrait mode...need to force landscape mode or come up with some strategy for that]
+* Fix aspect ratio issues [issues with ultra wide landscape perhaps?]
-* Fullscreen/windows toggle
+* Fullscreen/windows toggle (on PCs)
 * Sound (there is none)
 * Support touch [though touches on my Android device appear to create mouse moves/clicks...need to test on other devices]
 * Prettier menus/buttons